 In addition, respiration and pulse oximetry data collected by the scanner can be acquired via a serial interface.

 To acclimate patients to the unique environment of the MRI scanner, the Brain Imaging Core of the IDDRC houses a simulator room.
-This room has a mock MRI scanner, another Avotec fiber optic goggle system with eye tracking, and auditory system with two control computers.
-This room is used to introduce subjects to the identical experimental procedures that they will experience in the actual scanner.
-This is done to ensure subject comfort and data quality.
+This room has a mock MRI scanner using a back-projection and auditory system with two control computer along with Psychology Software Tools’ Motrak software and hardware to train subjects on reducing motion.
+This room is used to introduce subjects to the identical experimental procedures that they will experience in the actual scanner to ensure both comfort and data quality.